gromblr1/mkdocs-base/docs/js/index.md

 *Note: "**const**" is like **var** or **let** except it cannot be changed.*
 *Note 2: Reusable code blocks are called "**functions**".*

+*Properties use dot operator (like .length)
+*Methods also use dot operator but with paranthesis like .trim() or .toUpperCase